agro1986/chatgpt-math-fails/README.md

 * No extra prompting such as "think step by step".
 * When an exercise asks for a bunch of independent questions (such as "prove the statements a, b, and c"), I might ask the questions separately (such as "prove the statement a").
+* "HARD" label means that even after giving hints about what is wrong, the LLM still has difficulty revising its answer.

 ## Recommendations